 With almost 46% of LGBTQ employees in the USA alone not coming out at work, you might be asking why LGBTQ employees hide their identities.
 Here are some reasons:

 They fear sexual discrimination: A large population of people still see LGBTQ relationships as something immoral.
-So it’s not surprising that up to 35% of LGBT employees fear sexual discrimination when they come out.
+So it’s not surprising that up to 35% out of 3,213 LGBT employees in the UK fears sexual discrimination when they come out.
 LGBT staff fear workplace harassment: 18% of LGBT employees have been the victims of bullying because of their sexual orientation.
 Loss of job opportunity anxiety: Even before they get a job, their sexuality could work against them.
 Some studies have shown that at least 20% of LGBT job seekers feel like they experienced some form of lost job opportunity due to their sexual orientation.
 Transgender staff abuse: As much as 90% of transgender staff have experienced mistreatment in their workplace after their outing.

 These are just a few challenges stopping LGBT workers from coming out in their workplaces.